AgentPeer/IotPeer/swim/README.md

 ## Swim Traces

-Each X.rar has traces of X people, simulated using SWIM (Small World In Motion).
+Each trace_X;...tar.gz has traces of X people, simulated using SWIM (Small World In Motion).

+* The parameter used to generate the traces were:

+Nodes                    X

+NodeRadius               0.35

+KnowingTime              10

+SimulationSeconds        120

+CellDistanceWeight       0.85

+NodeSpeedMultiplier      1

+WaitingTimeExponent      1.35

+WaitingTimeUpperBound    10

 * The format of each trace is: